bgekhtman/f5-Agility-RoadShow-APIProtection/docs/class1/module4/module4.rst

  .. image:: /_static/image72.png

-5. Choose HR\_API\_DoS collection and configure the run as following.
-   Click Run HR\_API\_DoS.
-Assure right environment has been chosen, and For No Request Log has been configured:
+5. Choose HR\_API\_DoS collection and use the screenshot below to configure parameters.
+Ensure right environment has been chosen, iterations updated and Log responses as “For no requests”.
+Once the parameters have been selected click Run HR_API_DoS.

  .. image:: /_static/image73.png